ruthrootz/azure-certifications-study-notes/az-204/alan-rodrigues-course.md

     - shared: 100 apps, 1GB, 240 CPU minutes/day
     - basic: unlimited apps, 10GB, unlimited CPU minutes/day, 3 maximum instances
         - maximum instances: the number of VMs you can have on the plan to run your apps, the requests get balanced between the instances
+    - all web apps on a plan have to be in the same region as the plan

 ### Section 5: Develop Azure compute solutions - Docker, Azure Container Instances, Kubernetes